-Strangers Among Us: Immigration and the Borderlands
+Strangers Among Us: Immigration and the Borderlands (3 credits) (Alternate years 2017-2018)

 A study of the situations, reasons, and lives of immigrants throughout U.S. history, culminating in a historical perspective on contemporary issues surrounding immigration.
 Prerequisite: EN 101.